tiprankstipranks

 The Bank is subject to environmental liability risk associated with our lending activities.

-A significant portion of our loan portfolio is secured by real estate, and we could become subject to environmental liabilities with respect to one or more of these properties.
+We hold an interest in real estate as collateral for a significant portion of our loan portfolio, and we could become subject to environmental liabilities with respect to one or more of these properties.
 During the ordinary course of business, we may foreclose on and take title to properties securing defaulted loans.
 In doing so, there is a risk that hazardous or toxic substances could be found on these properties.
 If hazardous conditions or toxic substances are found on these properties, we may be liable for remediation costs, as well as for personal injury and property damage, civil fines and criminal penalties regardless of when the hazardous conditions or toxic substances first affected any particular property.
-Environmental laws may require us to incur substantial expenses to address unknown liabilities and may materially reduce the affected property's value or limit our ability to use or sell the affected property.
+Environmental laws may further require us to incur substantial expenses to address unknown liabilities and may materially reduce the affected property's value or limit our ability to use or sell the affected property.
 In addition, future laws or more stringent interpretations or enforcement policies with respect to existing laws may increase our exposure to environmental liability.
 Although we have policies and procedures to perform an environmental review before initiating any foreclosure on nonresidential real property, these reviews may not be sufficient to detect all potential environmental hazards.
 The remediation costs and any other financial liabilities associated with an environmental hazard could have a material adverse effect on us.

 Ability to Sell